numerica-ideas/community/terraform/aws-scale-wordpress/README.md

 }
 ```

-we have also created a security group for the ALB
+We have also created a security group for the ALB
 `security_group.tf`